La Crosse Encephalitis

 La Crosse virus (LACV) is a pathogen transmitted by the bite of an infected Aedes mosquito, most commonly the Eastern Treehole mosquito.
 Once infected by this virus, some people may develop severe neuroinvasive disease such as La Crosse Encephalitis (LACE), as well as seizures, coma, and paralysis.
 Severe disease occurs most often in children under the age of 16.

-In 2021, there were 7 probable and confirmed cases of LACE in Tennessee.
-All of these cases were in patients less than 11 years old with a median age of 4, and they all displayed neuroinvasive symptoms.
+In 2022, there was 1 probable or confirmed case of LACE in Tennessee, and the patient was less than 5 years old.
 This pattern is not uncommon: over the past decade, approximately 99% of all LACE cases reported in Tennessee had neuroinvasive symptoms, because LACV testing is rarely done for a mild febrile illness.

 For more information about this disease, see the CDC's La Crosse Encephalitis home page.

-On the map below, each dot represents one case of LACE that occurred in 2021.
-Each dot is placed randomly in the patient's county of residence.
-The gradient refers to LACE incidence rates for each county in Tennesee from 2011-2021, which was calculated using county population data from the 2020 U.S. Census.
+The gradient on the map below refers to average LACE incidence rates for each county in Tennesee from 2012-2022, which was calculated using county population data from the 2020 U.S. Census.

 According to data from the past ten years, LACE cases are generally reported in the Eastern portion of the state.